Livia Leu Agosti

 Livia Leu stylized Leu Agosti (/lɒɪ/;loy born 1961) is a Swiss attorney and diplomat.
 She currently serves as the State Secretary and EU-negotiator since 14 October 2020.
 Leu previously served as the Swiss Ambassador to Iran between 2009 and 2013.
 She was the first female from Europe to hold this position.
-From 2018 to 2020, she served as the Swiss Ambassador to France and Monaco.
+From 2018 to 2020, she served as the Swiss Ambassador to France and Monaco, with residence at the Hôtel de Besenval.
 In December 2023, she succeeded Paul Seger as Ambassador to Germany.

 Early life and education

 Leu was born in 1961 in Zürich, Switzerland however her parents hailed from Grisons.
 Her father was famed Swiss hotelier and restaurateur Hans C. Leu (1930-2017).
 She was primarily raised in Arosa, where she attended local schools.
 She completed her Matura in Chur and then studied Jurisprudence at University of Zürich and University of Lausanne graduating in 1989 with a Licentiate.